mddazure/azure-data-services-networking-part-1/README.md

 - Azure Auto Resolve Integration Runtime compute instances are managed by ADF and are deployed in an ADF-managed, customer-dedicated VNET.
 - Azure SSIS Integration Runtime cannot be deployed in a Managed VNET.
 - Runtimes can access data stores over both Managed Private Endpoints and public endpoints.
-- Outbound traffic to public endpoints and internet is sourced from Public IP in the .general AzureCloud.{region} ranges.
+- Outbound traffic to public endpoints and internet is sourced from a Public IP in the general AzureCloud.{region} ranges.
 - ADF takes care of the Private DNS resolution for the Managed Private Endpoints.
 - When using Managed Private Endpoints, Azure Paas service firewalls on data stores can be set to deny public access.
-- When using public endpoints, Paas service firewalls must be set to allow all access.
+- When not using Managed Private Endpoints, Azure Paas service firewalls on data stores can be may be used to restrict network access, but the exception "Allow Azure services on the trusted services list to access this storage account." must be enabled.
+This allows ADF to access the data stores, as described in [Trusted access based on a managed identity](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#trusted-access-based-on-a-managed-identity).

 ![image](images/ADFv2-AzureIR-ManagedVNET.png)